Asymptotic Analysis of Sample-averaged Q-learning: Abstract

 \section{Abstract}

 Reinforcement learning (RL) has emerged as a key approach for training agents in complex and uncertain environments.
 Incorporating statistical inference in RL algorithms is essential for understanding and managing uncertainty in model performance.
-This paper introduces a time-varying batch-averaged Q-learning algorithm, termed sample-averaged Q-learning, which improves upon traditional single-sample Q-learning by aggregating samples of rewards and next states to better account for data variability and uncertainty.
+This paper introduces a generalized framework for time-varying batch-averaged Q-learning, termed sample-averaged Q-learning (SA-QL), which extends traditional single-sample Q-learning by aggregating samples of rewards and next states to better account for data variability and uncertainty.
 We leverage the functional central limit theorem (FCLT) to establish a novel framework that provides insights into the asymptotic normality of the sample-averaged algorithm under mild conditions.
 Additionally, we develop a random scaling method for interval estimation, enabling the construction of confidence intervals without requiring extra hyperparameters.
-Numerical experiments conducted on classic OpenAI Gym environments show that the time-varying sample-averaged Q-learning method consistently outperforms both single-sample and constant-batch Q-learning methods, achieving superior accuracy while maintaining comparable learning speeds.
+Extensive numerical experiments across classic stochastic OpenAI Gym environments, including windy gridworld and slippery frozenlake, demonstrate how different batch scheduling strategies affect learning efficiency, coverage rates, and confidence interval widths.
+This work establishes a unified theoretical foundation for sample-averaged Q-learning, providing insights into effective batch scheduling and statistical inference for RL algorithms.